domkowald/tagrecommender/README.md

 ## References
 * Kowald, D., Seitinger, P., Trattner, C. and Ley, T.: [Long Time No See: The Probability of Reusing Tags as a Function of Frequency and Recency](http://arxiv.org/pdf/1312.5111.pdf) (under review).
 * Seitinger, P., Kowald, D., Trattner, C. and Ley, T.: [Recommending Tags with a Model of Human Categorization](http://www.christophtrattner.info/pubs/cikm2013.pdf).
 In Proceedings of the ACM International Conference on Information and Knowledge Management (CIKM 2013), ACM, New York, NY, USA, 2013.

+* A. Hotho, R. Jäschke, C. Schmitz, and G. Stumme.
+Information retrieval in folksonomies: Search and ranking.
+In The semantic web: research and applications, pages 411–426.
+Springer, 2006.
+* L. Zhang, J. Tang, and M. Zhang.
+Integrating temporal usage pattern into personalized tag prediction.
+In Web Technologies and Applications, pages 354–365.
+Springer, 2012.
+* R. Jäschke, L. Marinho, A. Hotho, L. Schmidt-Thieme, and G. Stumme.
+Tag recommendations in folksonomies.
+In Knowledge Discovery in Databases: PKDD 2007, pages 506–514.
+Springer, 2007.
+* R. Krestel, P. Fankhauser, and W. Nejdl.
+Latent dirichlet allocation for tag recommendation.
+In Proceedings of the third ACM conference on Recommender systems, pages 61–68.
+ACM, 2009.